ediazalmeyda/ediazalmeyda.github.io/teaching.md

 # <a id="philosophy"></a>Teaching Philosophy

-I teach <a href="https://en.wikipedia.org/wiki/Inquiry-based_learning" target="_blank">inquiry-based</a> courses and laboratories and utilize <a href="https://doi.org/10.1177/1053825917742165" target="_blank">local fieldwork</a> components to connect course content with local and global challenges.
-When students understand how a course is relevant beyond the classroom, it captures their attention and sparks curiosity for lifelong learning.

-I empower students through <a href="https://en.wikipedia.org/wiki/Active_learning" target="_blank">active learning</a> and nurture their personal interests so they feel motivated to develop and test their own hypotheses.
-My students directly participate in the scientific method and learn how to answer their own questions.

-I emphasize <a href="https://www.aacu.org/value-rubrics" target="_blank">ethical engagement</a> and teamwork with collaborative group activities and projects.
-Through <a href="https://en.wikipedia.org/wiki/Problem-based_learning" target="_blank">problem-based learning</a> components, students develop scientific, professional, and interpersonal skills and learn to solve real-world environmental challenges.

-I use the [Transparency in Learning and Teaching (TILT)](https://tilthighered.com){:target="_blank"} approach to advance equitable teaching and learning practices, and reduce systemic inequities in higher education.
+I use evidence-based pedagogies to foster critical thinking, collaboration, ethical engagement, and inclusivity.
+Lab and [field experiences](https://doi.org/10.1177/1053825917742165){:target="_blank"} are central to my approach of directly engaging students in the scientific method.
+I use [Transparency in Learning and Teaching (TILT)](https://tilthighered.com){:target="_blank"} to enhance equitable pedagogies and reduce systemic inequities in my classes.
+I align my teaching with the main elements of the [Vision and Change report (2011)](https://visionandchange.org/resources/){:target="_blank"} from AAAS by developing student-centered undergraduate biology courses.
+I use the [VALUE Rubrics](https://www.aacu.org/value-rubrics){:target="_blank"} from the AAC&U to create spaces for ethical engagement in my class discussions.
+I apply the [Course-Based Undergraduate Research Experience (CURE)](https://www.lifescied.org/doi/full/10.1187/cbe.14-01-0004){:target="_blank"} approach to teach students how to do original research and take part in larger, multi-student projects.
+I emphasize [mindsets](https://en.wikipedia.org/wiki/Mindset){:target="_blank"} for growth, sense of belonging, and connection with purpose by using Writing-To-Learn (WTL) activities to integrate class content with students’ reflections.
+I use place- and community-based pedagogies to open spaces for individual experiences and culture in education.

 # <a id="experience"></a>Teaching Experience